-There is little doubt therefore that the Agency's resources will be stretched, despite the positive developments in terms of planned increase in resources over the coming years.
-The 2022 Work Programme in any case focuses primarily on the Agency's legally mandated tasks, as last modified with the entry into force of the Clean Energy Package (CEP).
+There is little doubt therefore that the Agency's resources will be stretched at least until the current multiannual plan to reinforce it has been fully implemented.
+The 2023 Work Programme in any case focuses primarily on the Agency's legally mandated tasks, as last modified with the entry into force of the Clean Energy Package (CEP).
 This includes tasks related to the completion of the Internal Energy Market, such as support and monitoring of the implementation of the adopted Network Codes and Guidelines, infrastructure-related issues (TYNDP and PCI tasks, including cross-border cost allocation decisions) and the identification of any remaining barriers to competition, both at wholesale and retail level.
 The implementation of the wholesale energy market-monitoring framework established by REMIT will remain a major priority and a key challenge.